top of page

 Miyah, a border col

-lie, is congenitally blind.
+lie, was congenitally blind.

 The bravest of critters!